-Five years have passed since the Maidan, yet Ukraine remains at a historic crossroads.
-There is an ongoing need for a platform for dialogue between Ukrainian scholars, intellectuals and activists and their counterparts in Europe and North America.
-For Ukraine, intellectual exchange with the West is crucial for the success of reform efforts and for building a modern, sovereign state governed by the rule of law.
-But Europe, too, has something to learn from Ukrainians, and not only lessons of civic courage, self-organization and mass volunteer movements.
-Ukraine is no longer a terra incognita; it is a source of insights into politics and civil society that might well be relevant to the European present and future.
-Understanding Ukraine and the nature of the current conflict with Russia is vital for the future of the European endeavor.
+There is an ongoing need for sustained dialogue between Ukrainian scholars, intellectuals and activists and their counterparts in Europe and North America.
+Ukraine has benefitted from intellectual exchange with the West as it has worked to build a modern, sovereign state governed by the rule of law.
+Today, Europe still has much to learn from Ukrainians, and not only lessons of civic courage.
+Ukraine is no longer a terra incognita; it is a source of insights into politics and civil society that are essential to the European present and future.
+Understanding Ukraine, and treating Ukrainians as equal partners in our societies’ pursuit of the common values we profess, is vital for the future of the European endeavor.
 The project Ukraine in European Dialogue seeks to contribute to this exchange.

-This project, initiated by Permanent Fellow Timothy Snyder, is dedicated to enabling sustained contact and exchange between scholars, public intellectuals, journalists, activists and policymakers from Ukraine and the rest of Europe.
-It continues the IWM’s long-standing tradition of practical and intellectual solidarity with societies in transition.
-Its aim is to foster intellectual and cultural understanding, to support the evolution of a sovereign, rule-of-law, rights-respecting Ukraine within a vibrant, open Europe, and to enable European, North American, and other scholars, intellectuals and policy-makers to benefit from the insights about politics and civil society which Ukraine provides and that might be relevant to the European present and future.
-It includes fellowship programs, conferences, public debates and travel grants.
+This project, initiated in 2015 by Permanent Fellow Timothy Snyder, is dedicated to enabling sustained contact and exchange between scholars, public intellectuals, journalists, activists and policymakers from Ukraine and the rest of Europe.
+It continues the IWM’s long-standing tradition of practical and intellectual solidarity with societies asserting their right to freedom.
+Its aim is to foster intellectual and cultural understanding; to support a sovereign, rule-of-law, rights-respecting Ukraine within a vibrant, open Europe; and to enable European, North American, and other scholars, intellectuals and policy-makers to benefit from the insights about politics and civil society which Ukraine provides and that are relevant to the European present and future.

-- Junior Fellowships for scholars from Ukraine in history and the social sciences
+- Junior Visiting Fellowships for doctoral students and post-docs from Ukraine in the humanities and social sciences

 - Conferences, workshops, lectures, seminars and public discussions at the IWM and in Ukraine (Please find a list of public events at the IWM here.)

-- Publications, including a focal point in Eurozine and an archive on Transit.
+- Publications, including the Ukraine in Focus blog, a focal point in Eurozine and an archive on Transit